qemus/qemu-host/readme.md

 </div></h1>

-Tool for communicating with a QEMU Guest Agent helper daemon, it is used to exchange information between the host and guest, and to execute commands in the guest.
+Tool for communicating with a QEMU Guest Agent helper daemon.

+It is used to exchange information between the host and guest, and to execute commands in the guest.

-### Detailed Summary
+### Background

 Ultimately the QEMU Guest Agent aims to provide access to a system-level agent via standard QMP commands.